n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/AWSSQS/README.md

 ### 4. AWS SQS node

-This node will send the data from the previous node to the `iss-position` queue in ActiveMQ.
-If you have created a queue with a different, you can use that queue instead.
+This node will send the data from the previous node to the `iss-position` queue.
+If you have created a queue with a different one, you can use that queue instead.

-1. First of all, you'll have to enter credentials for the AMQP Sender node.
+1. First of all, you'll have to enter credentials for the AWS SQS node.
 You can find out how to do that [here](../../../credentials/AWS/README.md).
 2. Select the queue from the ***Queue*** dropdown list.
 3. Click on ***Execute Node*** to run the node.